-NU470 Special Topics in Nursing
+NU470 Special Topics in Nursing 1-4 credits

 An advanced course designed to examine a particular topic in nursing through selected readings, lectures, class activities and/or student research.
 Student may repeat the course for additional credit when different topics are offered.
-1-4 credits.
-Prerequisites: NU325, NU421.
+Prerequisites: NU325 and NU421.